Hassan II Mosque: Geography

 The mosque is located at Bd Sidi Mohammed Ben Abdallah in Casablanca.
-The 9 ha complex nestles between the harbor and the El Hank lighthouse.
+The 9 ha complex nestles between the harbor and the El Hank Lighthouse.
 From the nearest train station at Casa-Port it is about a 20-minute walk to the mosque.
-The ten-lane boulevard with shopping avenues has its at the southern facade of the mosque and extends to the gates of the Palace Oued el Makhazine in the middle of the city.
+The ten-lane boulevard with shopping avenues is at the southern facade of the mosque and extends to the gates of the Palace Oued el Makhazine in the middle of the city.
 The basilical plan of the mosque justifies this layout of the boulevard.

 The mosque rises above the Atlantic Ocean.
 The building is built partially on land and partially over the ocean.
 This siting was accomplished by creating a platform linking a natural rock outcrop reclaimed from the sea, where the Orthlieb Pool had previously been located.
 Two large breakwaters were also built, to protect the mosque from the erosive action of the ocean waves, which can be up to 10 m in height.
 A temporary pier 800 m in length had to be erected to protect the foundations of the pillars from the sea during the construction period.
 Its environmental advantage is that it is free of noise and pollution and receives a fresh breeze from the sea.

 Apart from the mosque, other structures in the area are a madrasa (Islamic school), hammams (bathhouses), a museum on Moroccan history, conference halls, and a very large library said to be the "most comprehensive in the Islamic world."
 The 41 fountains in the courtyard are all well decorated.
 The garden around the mosque is well tended and is a popular location for family picnics.
 The traditionally designed madrasa occupies an area of 4840 m2 including the basement.
 Two stories in height, it is constructed in a semi-circular shape, with abutting qibla wall and the mihrab section.